USC Division of Biokinesiology and Physical Therapy: History

 The precursor of the Division of Biokinesiology and Physical Therapy was established as an apprenticeship program at the Orthopedic Hospital of Los Angeles in 1942.
-The physical therapy program was started by Dr. Charles Lowman, who was an orthopedic physician trained at USC, and Susan Roen, who was the head physical therapist at the Orthopedic Hospital and an assistant instructor in the USC Physical Education Department.
-Their successful cooperation, especially in underwater therapy, drew international attention; President Franklin D. Roosevelt consulted with Dr. Lowman about therapy for his illness.
+The physical therapy program was started by Charles Lowman, who was an orthopedic physician trained at USC, and Susan Roen, who was the head physical therapist at the Orthopedic Hospital and an assistant instructor in the USC Physical Education Department.
+Their successful cooperation, especially in underwater therapy, drew international attention; President Franklin D. Roosevelt consulted with Lowman about therapy for his illness.
 Catherine Worthingham - who graduated under their guidance - went on to contribute greatly to the physical therapy profession through education, practice, and research, and advanced the profession to a high level of influence in rehabilitation.

 The first graduating class of the Department of Physical Therapy at USC, 1946.

 The 1940s was an important period for physical and occupational therapy education with an increased focus on university-based baccalaureate programs.
 In 1945, the Physical Therapy department was established at USC's University Park Campus with two programs offered: a certificate program for college graduates and a baccalaureate program.
 Charlotte W. Anderson, who had been a core faculty in the War Emergency Program, was the first chairperson of the Physical Therapy department.
 The Physical Therapy program at USC was accredited by American Medical Association (AMA) in 1946.
 The first class with a Certificate in Physical Therapy graduated from USC in the same year while the first BS degree candidate graduated in 1947.
 In order to prepare teachers for physical therapy schools, a post-professional graduate M.A. program was established at USC in 1947 as the second program of its kind in the US.
 The first MA candidate graduated in 1950.
 While physical therapy was a fairly new professional field for men at that time, the first male students were admitted to the physical therapy program in 1950.

 The physical therapy department at USC developed and expanded quickly during the 1960s.
 Margret S. Rood became the chair of the department in 1960.
 She was a physical therapist and occupational therapist and proposed a well-known system of therapeutic exercises to treat neuromuscular dysfunction called the Rood approach.
 Margret S. Rood stepped down as chair in 1966.
 In 1966, the first faculty with a PhD degree, Frances Grover, was hired to teach anatomy.
 Margaret Bryce, who chaired the department until 1975, contributed greatly to physical therapy management in lower extremity amputees.